What are genes?

 How can exon skipping help?

 As the name suggests, the principle of exon skipping is to encourage the cellular machinery to ‘skip over’ an exon.
-Small pieces of DNA called antisense oligonucleotides (AOs) or ‘molecular patches’ are used to mask the exon that you want to skip, so that it is ignored during protein production.
-In our example, if we use a ‘molecular patch’ designed to mask exon 51:
+Small pieces of DNA called antisense oligonucleotides (AOs) or ‘molecular patches‘ are used to mask the exon that you want to skip, so that it is ignored during protein production.
+In our example, if we use a ‘molecular patch or plaster’ designed to mask exon 53:

 Does this really work?

-So far scientists have shown this technique to be effective in a mouse model of Duchenne muscular dystrophy (the mdx mouse) and in human Duchenne muscular dystrophy muscle cells grown in the laboratory.
+So far scientists have shown this technique to be effective in a mouse model of Duchenne muscular dystrophy (the mdx mouse) and in muscle biopsies from people with Duchenne muscular dystrophy.

 Several clinical trials have now been conducted that show that injecting a molecular patch into the blood stream or under the skin results in the production of dystrophin in the muscles.
-No serious side-effects were observed.
-There are three companies involved in conducting clinical trials of exon skipping.
+On the whole the molecular patches have been well tolerated although the side effect profile of the different patches varies with some causing skin and kidney related problems.
+There are two companies involved in conducting clinical trials of exon skipping.
 The principal of exon skipping is the same for all of the clinical trials but the molecular patch being tested has a slightly different chemical formulation.

 Will it work for everyone with Duchenne muscular dystrophy?